Country Profile: Qatar

 Government

-The State of Qatar is an absolute monarchy, with Amir TAMIM bin Hamad Al Thani serving as the head of state since 2013.
-The governance structure includes a mixed legal system of civil law and Islamic law.
-Political parties are banned, and the Shura Council serves as the legislative body.
+Qatar operates as an absolute monarchy, currently led by Amir Tamim bin Hamad Al Thani since 2013.
+The country has a mixed legal system that incorporates civil and Islamic law.
+The Shura Council serves as the legislative body, comprising 49 appointed members, with a national day celebrated on December 18th.

 Military and Security

-The Qatari Armed Forces include land, naval, and air components, with a total of approximately 15,000 active-duty personnel as of 2025.
-The military budget is about 5% of the GDP, reflecting Qatar's commitment to national defense and regional stability.
+The Qatar Armed Forces (QAF) includes land, navy, and air forces, totaling approximately 15,000 active-duty personnel.
+The military budget is about 5% of GDP, reflecting Qatar's investment in defense and regional stability, supported by partnerships with allies such as the United States and Turkey.

 Energy